The Google Pixel 4a is now finally official, and there are a few surprises you’ll definitely want to know about too!

 Pixel 4a Release Date – When Can I Buy It?

-You can pre-order the Google Pixel 4a right now.
+You can pre-order the Google Pixel 4a right now – but there appears to be no intent to release the Pixel 4a XL, sadly.
 The phone will get its actual release date on August 20, however, and will be available via Google Play and a bunch of carriers and phone networks, including Google Fi, US Cellular, and Verizon.

 What’s New This Time Around?